ibm-webmethods-demos/webmethods-helm-charts/docs/index.md

 ## Helm Charts by SoftwareAG Government Solutions

-This is a Helm Charts repository for the containers provided and maintained by [Software AG Government Solutions](https://www.softwareaggov.com)
+This is a Helm Charts repository for the container images provided and maintained by [Software AG Government Solutions](https://www.softwareaggov.com)

+### For more info on Software AG Government Solutions container images:

+The webMethods containers provided by Software AG Government Solutions are ***security-enhanced and maintained*** containers with the following highlights:

+- Hardened Container base images sourced from Iron Bank for extra security,
+- Continuously updated with latest OS fix levels,
+- Continuously updated with latest SoftwareAG product fix levels,
+- Extra configuration capabilities for easier deployment into various container platforms,
+- Availability of Sample blueprint deployments

+Product images are currently hosted in Software AG Government Solutions ***protected*** registry at: [ghcr.io/softwareag-government-solutions/](https://github.com/orgs/softwareag-government-solutions/packages)

+To request access, contact Software AG Government Solutions at ***info@softwareaggov.com***

 ### Install the Chart Repo